 What about surgery?

 If your TMJ disorder has significant structural TMJ damage and is causing significant problems with how you function in your daily life then surgical intervention may be an option for you.
 For most TMJ disorders surgery is not the first-line treatment of choice, but certain severe disease processes tend to push towards surgery.
 These scenarios tend to be limited jaw function (opening/closing) and/or pain that is severely limiting your daily quality of life after non-surgical measures have failed.
 Surgical treatment can range from a simple “wash out” of the joint (arthrocentesis), or Botox treatment in the hyperactive muscles, or open joint repair/restructuring (arthroplasty), or jaw reconstruction with a total joint replacement.
 Surgical options are sometimes indicated but are reserved for severe cases.
 Drs.
-Baker and Weber do not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone conservative treatment unsuccessfully.
+Weber and do not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone conservative treatment unsuccessfully.